Subsurface-mobile USER MANUAL

 Please note that not all Android devices support OTG cables.
 And even on some devices that do support those cables in general, Subsurface-mobile still in some cases cannot access a dive computer through a serial port.

-For Bluetooth-equipped dive computers, establish a Bluetooth connection between the dive computer and the mobile device.
+For Bluetooth-equipped dive computers and Android devices, establish a Bluetooth connection between the dive computer and the mobile device.
 Use the tools on the mobile device to achieve pairing between the Bluetooth dice computer and the mobile device.
 For of Android devices, the Settings → Bluetooth tool is probably appropriate.
 Ensure pairing of the dive computer and mobile device.
 Subsurface-mobile performs communication using both Bluetooth and Bluetooth-low-energy (BTLE).
 The appropriate choice of Bluetooth communication is made by the software and the user need not be concerned with this.

 With pairing between dive computer and Subsurface-mobile having been set up, dive download is simple.
 From the main menu, tap Manage dives → Download from DC.
 A screen is shown requiring that the user specify the names of the vendor and model of the dive computer.
 For instance, when using a Shearwater Petrel 2 dive computer, the vendor is Shearwater and the Dive computer name is Petrel 2.
 From the two dropdown lists at the top of the screen, select the correct vendor and dive computer names (see image on the left, below).